MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 15. If a **Welcome** window appears, select the X to close it.

 16. In Joni’s **Inbox** in **Outlook on the web**, open the email that Alex just sent her by selecting the email in the Inbox.
-Note the **Sensitive - Do Not Share** watermark that appears in the message (these are the header and footer watermarks that you entered in the PII label).
+Note the **Sensitive - Do Not Share** watermark that appears in the message.
+There are the header and footer watermarks were entered in the PII - V1 label created by the PowerShell script, which are the same watermarks that you configured for the label that you created in the prior task.

 17. Select the attached file to open it.